tandy-1000/uniony/README.md

 ---
 ### Why?

-To help create high level bindings for APIs built in TypeScript where type unions are used.
+To help create high level bindings for APIs where type unions need to be used.
 I needed this in [listenbrainz-nim](https://gitlab.com/tandy1000/listenbrainz-nim/).